chunlampang/vue-js-translations/README.md

 # vue-translations
-Extremely simple code, flexible, and Javascript friendly translations plugin for Vue
+Extremely simple code, flexible, and Javascript friendly translations plugin for Vue.
 # Installation
 Just download and place it inside your project.
 No npm.
 # Usage